Flag of Alaska: Russian-American Company Flag

 Between 1799 and 1867 Alaska was governed by the Russian-American Company (RAC), a state-sponsored commercial company initially headquartered in Irkutsk, then St. Petersburg, Russia.
 The flag flown by the Company's ships and their shore establishments was Russia's commercial flag (civil ensign).
 On September 28 (October 10, new style) 1806, Aleksandr I, Emperor of Russia made a notation on the design submitted to him of a new flag for the Russian-American Company; "So be it", and added his cypher, thereby approving the first flag in Russia's history to be used by an Imperial chartered company.
-After Imperial confirmation, the ukase was heard in the Senate and on October 19, 1806, was sent for execution to the main office of the Russian-American Company (RAC), and also to the Admiralty and Commerce colleges.
+After Imperial confirmation, the case was heard in the Senate and on October 19, 1806, was sent for execution to the main office of the Russian-American Company (RAC), and also to the Admiralty and Commerce colleges.

 The new Company flag design of 1806 placed the Imperial eagle in the upper left quarter of Russia's commercial flag.
 In order that the State symbol remain unobstructed and more visible the width of the white stripe was enlarged to cover roughly one half of the flag's width.
 The normal width proportions of Russia's commercial flag were equal thirds.
-The Imperial eagle carried a scroll which dipped into the blue stripe, also for more visibility, which read, in abbreviated form "Russian American Company's".
+The Imperial eagle carried a scroll that dipped into the blue stripe, also for more visibility, which read, in abbreviated form "Russian American Company's".
 The symbolism of the scroll beneath the Imperial eagle complements the official version of the Company's name "Under His Imperial Majesty's Protection Russian-American Company."

 The flag flew over Alaska until October 18, 1867, when all Russian and American Company holdings in Alaska were sold to the United States.

-State Flag
+State flag

 The Alaska Legislature adopted Benson's design as the official flag for the Territory of Alaska on May 2, 1927.
 The first flag made based on Benny's design was made of blue silk and appliquéd gold stars.
-It was retained as the state flag at Statehood in 1959.
+It was retained as the state flag at statehood in 1959.

-The flag's symbolism is described in the state song, "Alaska's Flag".
+The flag's symbolism is described in the state song, "Alaska's Flag."